 Apart from the above, there are other legislations including those governing environment, labour matters etc. which are key to the sector.

-What are the key features of the licence/production sharing contract/concession/other pursuant to which oil and gas companies undertake oil and gas exploration and exploitation?
+What are the key features of the licence/production sharing contract/concession/other pursuant to which oil and gas companies undertake oil and gas exploration, development and production?

 In terms of licensing of the oil and gas fields, the Government of India, from time to time, has adopted various regimes.
 An oil and gas block awarded under a particular regime continues to be regulated under such a regime, unless specifically amended.
 Accordingly, different blocks are governed by different regimes depending on the regime under which they were awarded.
 Broadly, the licensing regimes are described below: